 When these things happen, it’s often possible for the client to re-approach the court with a post-decree issue.
 At Kogut & Wilson, L.L.C., our firm has more than two decades of combined experience in divorce and family law.
 We are well-acquainted with the issues and dilemmas clients face in the months, even years following their divorce.
 We know what it takes to petition the court and compellingly assert our clients’ circumstances to the court.

 Get a skilled Chicago divorce lawyer on your side during this stressful time.
-Use our online form to request a free case evaluation today.
+Use our online form to request a free consultation for prospective clients today.

 Enforcement, Mediation & Modifications